You better cut the pizza in four pieces because I’m not hungry enough to eat six.Yogi Berra (allegedly)

-Many of the entities issuing awards were obviously affiliate sites that didn’t provide anything even vaguely resembling attempts at rigorous evaluation:
+Many of the entities issuing awards were obviously affiliate sites that didn’t provide anything even vaguely resembling rigorous evaluation:

 Even evaluations carried out by serious, established entities often have problems.
 Rigorous evaluation tends to be difficult.
 Accordingly, third-party evaluators generally use semi-rigorous methodologies—i.e., methodologies that have merit but also serious flaws.

 In many industries, there will be several semi-rigorous evaluators using different methodologies.
 When an evaluator enters an industry, it will have to make a lot of decisions about its methods: